Howland and Baker Islands

-Howland Island and Baker Island are two reserved U.S. atolls in the Equatorial Pacific that are located close to one another.
+Howland Island and Baker Island are two reserved U.S. coral islands in the Equatorial Pacific that are located close to one another.
 Both islands are strict wildlife refuges, the larger of which is Howland Island.
 They are both part of the larger political territory of the United States Minor Outlying Islands and they are also both part of the larger geographic grouping of the Phoenix Islands.
 Each is a National Wildlife Refuge managed by a division of Interior, the U.S. Fish and Wildlife Service.
 On January 6, 2009, U.S. President George W. Bush included both islands in the Pacific Islands Heritage Marine National Monument.

-The Howland-Baker exclusive economic zone (EEZ) is a 400 nautical-mile diameter area protected by the U.S. Coast Guard.
-The Howland-Baker EEZ has 425,700 km^{2}; by comparison, California has 423,970 km^{2}.
+The Howland-Baker exclusive economic zone (EEZ) is a 400 nmi area protected by the U.S. Coast Guard.
+The area of the Howland-Baker EEZ is 425700 km2; by comparison, the area of California is 423970 km2.

 Howland Island was the area that Amelia Earhart and Fred Noonan were trying to reach in 1937 when they disappeared.
 The islands are the only land masses in the world associated with UTC−12:00, which is the last area on Earth for deadlines with a date to pass.